Searching for a no BS Smart Blogger Content Marketing Certification review?

 And if you expect it to be quick-n-easy, you’ll be disappointed.

-On the other hand, if you’re ready to put in dedicated work and realize it will take at least a couple weeks (maybe even months) to graduate…
+On the other hand, if you’re ready to put in dedicated work and realize it will take at least a couple weeks (likely more) to graduate…

 That said, to help you make the right decision, this review will give you a behind-the-scenes look at…well…everything.